OneView Tools¶

-Tools are accessed via the Tools button tools on the OneView toolbar:
+Tools are accessed via the Tools button on the OneView toolbar:

 To Identify on a specific layer, select that layer from the dropdown menu: